epfl-mobots/tdm-python/doc/repl.md

 >>>
 ```

 Get the Thymio temperature and converted it from degree Celsius to Kelvin.
-Notice we've waited a little too long between the two commands, the temperature has changed, or maybe the sensor measurement is corrupted by noise.
+Notice we've waited a little too long between the two commands: the temperature has changed, or maybe the sensor measurement is corrupted by noise.
 ```
 >>> temperature
 281